omeka/omeka-s-developer/docs/key_concepts/modules.md

 ### Attaching to Omeka Events

 Extending functionality is largely a matter of attaching listeners to events that Omeka fires at critical times.
-A list of events and where they're fired is found in the `Omeka\Event\Event.php` class.
 Use the `attachListeners` method in your module class, like below:

 ```php
 use Omeka\Module\AbstractModule;